Grzegorz96/Shoper-app-backend/README.md

 ```http
   PATCH /announcements/<int:announcement_id>/restore
 ```
+A function that changes the announcement from completed to active.
 | Resource        | Type    | Description                | Resource id  | Type    | Description                |
 | :--------       | :-------| :------------------------- | :--------    | :-------| :------------------------- |
 | `announcements` | `string`| **Required** Updating the flag for a given announcement from completed to active. | `announcement_id` | `int`| **Required** ID to specify the announcement. |